 January is Walk Your Dog Month

-Before you can take your canine for a nice stroll, you need to find a leash that works best for you and your dog.
-Leather leashes are the most comfortable to hold, but if you live in an area where rain and snow could be likely, nylon leashes are the most durable.
+Before you can take your canine for a nice stroll, make sure you have a leash that works best for you and your dog.
+Leather leashes feel great in-hand and communicate clearly to your dog when correcting, but if you live in an area where rain and snow could be likely, a waterproof leash may make more sense for you.
+Nylon and rope leashes are also a nice option and very convenient since they are lightweight and pack away very easily.
 Practice using your leash with your dog so they know how to walk without pulling.

 If your dog has a tendency to pull, you may want to try using a dog harness for more control and less stress on your dogs throat area.